 Governments have relaxed international transfers at the business to business level, however, they imposed further measures to ensure that their domestic banking systems are fully prepared should there be a total fourth wave and possible economic shutdown.

 The Currency Swings

-If one is in the import and/or export business, the past six months have been chaotic, and possibly the worst experience of their business career.
+If one is in the import and/or export business, the past twelve months have been chaotic, and possibly the worst experience of their business career.
 This is where a good businessperson examines their budget, expectations of when to pay for or receive their foreign goods and use some form of hedging, such as forwards, options, or a combination of both.
 It mitigates some of the volatility such as this hopefully once in a lifetime economic downturn.

 Where will the Canadian dollar go?

 The last time the Canadian dollar was this strong to the USD was February 2018, and the question is “will it get stronger?”.
 There is no set answer, but in the short term it is likely to stay around these levels.
 The reason is that the Bank of Canada is the first central bank of the mark that stated that inflation is too big to ignore.
 It has changed its tune of keeping interest rates low for the foreseeable future, and while the Consumer Price indexes on both sides of the border seem to be tame, one cannot believe that with agricultural commodities such as wheat up 38% year over year, base metals such copper up 86%, year over year and the big winner standard plywood panels, $1,223 per thousand board feet on April 9, up from $1076 a week earlier and twice the price from a year ago.
 All of these products are primary exports and the Canadian dollar is benefitting from these higher prices as exporters are now selling more USD to receive CAD.